Couple excited after purchase agreement and house offer goes through.

 2. Property Details

-The contract will include information about the property including the physical address, a brief description of the property and useful details about the property to ensure that everyone is on the same page.
+The contract will include information about the property, including the physical address, the type of property, a brief description of the property and useful details, to ensure that everyone is on the same page.

-For example, the contract will include information about which fixtures and appliances will be included in the sale.
-Knowing this information in advance will help you avoid any unhappy surprises on closing day.
+The contract may also include details about personal property.
+For example, the contract may include information about which fixtures and appliances will be included in the sale.

 Your real estate purchase agreement will include information about how the home will be paid for.
 If the buyer isn’t paying in cash, they’ll need some sort of financing (like a mortgage loan) to buy the home, the specifics of which will be written out in the contract.

-For example, the contract will specify if the buyer is obtaining a mortgage to purchase the property, or if they’re using an alternative, such as assuming the current mortgage on the property.
+For example, the contract will specify if the buyer is getting a mortgage to purchase the property or if they’re using an alternative, such as assuming the current mortgage on the property.
 Another option is seller financing, where the buyer makes payments to the seller rather than a traditional mortgage lender.

 • Financing contingency: A financing contingency means the sale is contingent on the buyer being able to obtain financing.
 This protects the buyer if they can’t qualify for a mortgage.